Mitch McCoy Hired at KTVI St. Louis

 Investigative Reporter/Breaking News Anchor/

-Mitch McCoy is a Breaking News Anchor and Investigative Reporter at KARK in Little Rock, Arkansas.
-In fact, he is the only Breaking News Anchor in the state.
+Mitch McCoy is an Investigative Reporter at KTVI in St. Louis, MO.
+He came to St. Louis after being a Breaking News Anchor and Investigative Reporter at KARK in Little Rock, AR.

 One of his investigations earned him a spot before state lawmakers after exposing how some judges have denied the public defender to the accused.